Tadeni00/rag-docs-qa/README.md

 ### 1. Upload PDFs
 - User uploads a document via Streamlit.
 - `load_pdf.py` extracts the full text.
-- `chunk_text.py` breaks the text into chunks of 300–500 tokens.
+- `chunk_text.py` breaks the text into chunks of 500 tokens.

 ### 2. Store in ChromaDB
-- Each chunk is embedded with `all-MiniLM-L6-v2` (fast).
+- Each chunk is embedded with `all-mpnet-base-v2`.
 - Stored with metadata (source, chunk index) in ChromaDB.
 - Each collection is named after the sanitized input (no spaces or special chars).